 The most significant change by far, however, was the shunting of gold for XP to optional status.
 What causes a PC to level up is the fundamental driver of gameplay across the board, and thus shapes the entire game.
-A great deal of 2nd edition was optional, so this change was in part deceptive (as I covered in part two, one of the major design directions of 2nd edition was to make as much optional as possible, to enable a DM to built their own game out of a toolkit).
+A great deal of 2nd edition was optional, so this change is in part deceptive (as I covered in Part II, one of the major design directions of 2nd edition was to make as much optional as possible, to enable a DM to built their own game out of a toolkit).
 However, the game does list a number of default, official methods of earning XP.
 Defeating enemies is the one most clearly articulated, but this is supplemented by a bewildering array of additional approved methods: a variable story-based award arbitrated by the DM, an award for surviving, and awards for making the game fun, creating magic items, and for player (not PC) improvement.
 An optional individual XP award system was added as well, which if used could give awards for behaving in a class-appropriate way, good roleplaying and so on.
-Amongst all this was the gold-for-XP option, for the group as a whole and/or for rogues at a double rate (2 XP per 1 GP), as the DM felt was appropriate.
-However, support for the game proceeded along the primary lines suggested in the DMG, and while plenty of 2nd edition products awarded handsome treasure hauls, I'm aware of only one product—1999's deliberate throwback module Return to the Keep on the Borderlands—that suggested XP be earned from gold, in keeping with that rule's optional nature.
+Amongst all this was the gold-for-XP option, for the group as a whole and/or for rogues at a double rate (2 XP per 1 GP), as the DM felt appropriate.
+In terms of actual support for the game, things proceeded along the primary lines suggested in the DMG, and while plenty of 2nd edition products awarded handsome treasure hauls, I'm aware of only two products—1995's underworld crawl Night Below and 1999's deliberate throwback module Return to the Keep on the Borderlands—that suggested XP be earned from gold, in keeping with that rule's optional nature.

-Any solution that leaves Gwellen and Barens together deserves some award.This level of specificity was the exception, rather than the rule.
-The module immediately preceding it in the same series (GA2 Swamplight), released that same year, had no such awards stated, merely a quick note on the first page that "the PCs should get additional experience points if they find the real menace in the adventure and defeat it.
+Any solution that leaves Gwellen and Barens together deserves some award.WGR6 (The City of Skulls) had a similar set of rewards, but overall this level of specificity was the exception, rather than the rule.
+The predecessor module in the GA series (GA2 Swamplight), released the same year as GA3, had no such awards stated, merely a quick note on the first page that "the PCs should get additional experience points if they find the real menace in the adventure and defeat it.
 The amount of experience awarded is left up to the DM."
 1999's Against the Giants: The Liberation of Geoff gave a simple 25,000 XP award for completing the story goal.

 Any solution that returns Barens to Jareb deserves some award, as that was the PCs' mission.